-The city is moving forward on plans to rezone a swath of Jamaica, Queens—what officials say aims to boost both housing and economic opportunities around the area’s many public transit hubs.
+The city is moving forward on plans to rezone a swath of Jamaica,

 The framework proposes to “increase density and allow housing in appropriate, key areas,” according to a DCP presentation, including through the city’s Mandatory Inclusionary Housing program, which requires new housing in rezoned areas include a portion of income-restricted homes.
 It would retain several hubs for industrial uses, and prioritize others for “mixed use” development.